-Students in clinical may be required by a clinical agency to meet additional compliance requirements.
-Additional requirements may include (but are not limited to) additional student fees for fingerprinting, an ACE account, or a valid driver's license/state ID.
+Students in clinical practice may be required by a clinical agency to meet additional compliance requirements.
+Additional requirements may include (but are not limited to) additional student fees for fingerprinting, an ACE account, a nursing license in a different state, or a valid driver's license/state ID.
 Students will not be allowed to begin clinical experiences if the additional compliance requirements are not met by the agencies' deadlines, which may be different than the UMSN deadline.
 Students who do not meet agency deadlines for additional compliance requirements may lose their clinical placements.